namannayak1/namannayak1/README.md

 - **[Expense Ease](#)**:Implemented dynamic expense entry with input validation, date selection, and category tagging.
 Added filters and search functionalities for efficient navigation and review of expense history.
 - **[Quizzy App](#)**:Implemented a scoring system to track user performance and progress, displaying detailed results at the end of each quiz session.
 - **[e-Gurukul](#)**: Created this Project during Smart India Hackathon which can increase rural education by 40%.
 A Flutter based student complaints portal that allows students and parents to submit complaints, categorizes and stores them in a database.
+- **[Padhai-philia](#)**: Creating this project for my self owned youtube channel in which i have more than 2k subscribers.
+Designing and creating a fully functional flutter based Application with all the educational related content.

 ## 📄 Working Experience